+There’s still time to learn to ice skate this winter!!
 Ice skating isn’t just for kids, and it isn’t just for fun, either.
-In fact, this traditional winter sport is great exercise, providing as effective a cardiovascular workout as running.
-Here are some of the benefits you can expect from ice skating:
+In fact, this traditional winter sport is great exercise, providing the same cardiovascular workout as running.
+Here are just a few of the health and fitness benefits 0f ice skating:

 Better balance: Learning to stay upright while navigating across a slippery surface is a balancing act and you’ll quickly notice an improvement in your ability to stay upright.

 Burning calories: Ice skating is an intense workout, burning 300 to 650 calories per hour, depending on how hard you skate.